Can You Block Lost or Stolen AirPods from Getting Used?

 Can I block my stolen AirPods from being used?

 Unfortunately, you cannot block your stolen AirPods from being used, even though they’re costly and Apple usually offers excellent device protection features.
 You can only track and locate them, assuming that the person has not used them yet and they still link to your device.
-If your attempts to find them are unsuccessful, the only way to get them back is if the thief has a change of heart.
+If your attempts to find them are unsuccessful, the only way to get them back is if the thief has a change of heart or you bust them.
+Perhaps you can mark them in some way as a form of identification.

 Does AppleCare cover AirPods if stolen?